Gouramangi Singh: Churchill Brothers

 Gouramangi joined Churchill Brothers from Sporting Clube De Goa in the year 2007-08 I league season and remained with the club until 2013.
 He won 1 league, two IFA Shields and Two Durand Cups during his five years with Churchill brothers.

 Rangdajied United

 On 20 November 2013, despite earlier rejecting ISL signed players, Rangdajied United F.C. of the I-League agreed to sign Gouramangi on as well as Subrata Pal, Sandesh Jhingan, Manandeep Singh, and Tomba Singh.

 He made his debut in the I-League on 22 November 2013 against Shillong Lajong F.C. at the Jawaharlal Nehru Stadium, Shillong in which he played the whole match as Rangdajied drew the match 1–1.

 Chennai

 In the fall of 2014 Gouramangi singh joined Chennaiyin FC in the inaugural season of Indian Super League, joining the likes of Marco Materazzi.

 Bharat FC

 Gouramangi Singh signed with newly formed Bharat FC for the 2014–15 I-League He was the captain of the team.

 FC Pune City

-On 21 March 2015 FC Pune City announced that they had signed Gouramangi Singh for the 2015 Indian Super League season.
+On 21 March 2015 FC Pune City announced that they had signed Gouramangi Singh for the 2015 Indian Super League.